SyrupMedia/molecular-access/README.md

 ## Python Bindings

-In order to make use of the Python bindings, make sure the `core/src/bindings/molaccesspy.py` file is located next to the `_molaccesspy.so` or `_molaccesspy.dll` file.
+In order to make use of the Python bindings, make sure a copy of the `core/src/bindings/molaccesspy.py` file is located next to the `_molaccesspy.so` or `_molaccesspy.dll` file.